skurbee/YTArchiver/README.md

 Uses Firefox for YT cookies (apparently getting them from chromium is harder?)

-When downloading a large channel for the first time, it hashes the video IDs to a cache.
-That way, if the download is cancelled or interupted, it doesn't have to re-scan the entire channel.
+When downloading a large channel for the first time, it caches the video IDs.
+That way, if the download is cancelled or interupted, it doesn't have to re-scan the entire channel to find where it left off.
 On extremely large channels this can save 10+ minutes on resume.

 you can of course still manually download single videos